mercadopago/devsite-docs/guides/snippets/test-integration/test-cards.en.md

 ------------

-To **test different payment results,** fill in the desired status in the name of the cardholder:
+To **test different payment results**, fill in the desired status in the name of the cardholder:

 | Payment status | Description |
 | --- | --- |